Bophuthatswana: Territory

 Bophuthatswana had a surface area of approximately 40000 km2 and consisted of seven enclaves dispersed over the former South African provinces of Cape Province, Transvaal, and Orange Free State.
 Six of the enclaves were located relatively close together with three in the Cape Province and another three in Transvaal.
 The seventh enclave was in the Orange Free State between Bloemfontein and the Lesotho border.

 One of the enclaves shared a border with Botswana, while two of the enclaves were located near Pretoria and its surrounding industrial areas.
 The townships in these enclaves, such as Ga-Rankuwa and Mabopane continued to serve as dormitory townships for the supply of labour (as they had done prior to Bophuthatswana's independence) despite being located in Bophuthatswana territory.
 Other enclaves were similarly located near South African cities such as Rustenburg and Bloemfontein.

 The capital, Mmabatho, was situated in the enclave bordering Botswana.

 The territory and borders of the country were fluid as the South African government frequently incorporated territory into the country.
 As a result, when independence was declared in 1977, the country originally consisted of six enclaves but just before its reincorporation into South Africa, it had seven enclaves.
 Another example was the incorporation of Mafeking, which was located just outside the borders of Bophuthatswana when it gained independence in 1977, into the country in 1980 after a local referendum.

 Districts and cities

-Districts of Bophuthatswana and their population in 1991 are:
+Districts of Bophuthatswana and their population in 1991 were: